How to Become a Columbus Property Manager… and Earn $107,661!

 Recommendations for a Columbus Property Manager Starting Out

 Are you looking to begin a career as a Columbus, Ohio property manager?
-Consider this your ultimate guide to standing out from the crowd.
+Consider this your guide to standing out from the crowd.
 An Ohio real estate license is required to work in many areas of real estate, including commercial property management services.
 However, property managers can continue their education and receive additional certifications and designations.
 There are many benefits to continuing education; in addition to receiving a certificate, adding a designation to your name, expanding your knowledge, advancing your career, and earning more salary, property managers with advanced training stand out from those who have only completed the minimum requirements.
-Below are our recommendations for the top certifications, licenses, and schools for to become certified property managers in Columbus, Ohio (as well as throughout the state of Ohio).
+Below are our recommendations for the top certifications, licenses, and schools to become certified property managers in Columbus, Ohio (as well as throughout the state of Ohio).

 1.)
 Government-Issued Real Estate License & REALTOR® License:

 Many states, including Ohio, require that professional property managers have a real estate broker’s license, as well; the only exception to this law is a property owner.
 Key duties of licensed property managers are typically leasing, renting, negotiating, and managing property listings — or assisting in these duties; these are all considered real estate activities under existing Ohio real estate licensing laws.
 Besides, as a Columbus property manager, the more you can do, the more you will succeed.
 Why depend on a real estate broker when you can handle that job, too?

 2.)
 Residential Management Professional (RMP®):

 This NARPM® certification is highly recognized among Columbus property managers.
 In order to achieve this certification, you must meet certain requirements, including: